Justice League x RWBY: Super Heroes & Huntsmen: Part Two

 After escaping the digital trap, Justice League members Superman, Wonder Woman, Batman, Cyborg, Flash, Green Lantern and Vixen wake up as adults in the Hall of Justice.
-Black Canary informs them that they were unconscious after their battle with Kilg%re and were brought in to heal; she then explains that their world is being attacked by the Grimm.
+Black Canary informs them that they were unconscious after their battle with Kilg%re and were brought in to heal; the Grimm are also attacking their world.
 They decide to call team RWBY in Remnant for help.
 In the meantime, the Justice League try to contain the situation and come across Kilg%re possessing a Goliath who indirectly gives them a clue about his ally while a Death Stalker poisons Batman, the one who would likely discover him.
-Meanwhile in Vacuo, Team RWBY save two civilians from a King Taijitu Grimm, but Ruby's recklessness during the fight causes discomfort for her teammates and tension between her and her sister Yang.
+Meanwhile in Vacuo, Team RWBY save two civilians from a King Taijitu Grimm.

 The Justice league eventually call team RWBY from their world where three days have passed since their encounter but weeks in Remnant, with Team RWBY using an abandoned SDC laboratory to reach their world.
-After arriving, Team RWBY's appearance and powers change, with Blake losing her Faunus traits and has the ability to shadow bend, Yang gains the power of fire fist’s, Ruby has teleportation powers, and Weiss becoming a normal human.
-The Justice league bring RWBY up to speed regarding Batman's condition and Grimm evolving against their powers and attacking their weaknesses, with both sides realizing that a new Grimm is attacking the Central City.
+After arriving, Team RWBY's appearance and powers change, with Blake losing her Faunus traits and has the ability to shadow bend, Ruby's sister Yang gains the power of fire fist's, Ruby has teleportation powers, and Weiss becoming a normal human.
+The Justice league bring RWBY up to speed regarding Grimm evolving against their powers and attacking their weaknesses, with both sides realizing that a new Grimm is attacking Central City.
 Weiss, Blake, Lantern and Cyborg leave for Gotham to find the poison for an antidote for Batman, while the others leave for Central City.
-The first team encounters a Sea Feilong, with Cyborg's attempt to take it down almost turning him into a Grimm and Weiss manages to retrieve a sample of the poison, they later join the team in Central City to destroy the Grimm.
+The first team encounters a Sea Feilong, with Weiss retrieving a sample of the poison.
+They later join the team in Central City to destroy the Grimm.